Buddleja forrestii and

 A couple of plants of the collection W/O 7061 I've raised show features associated with B. macrostachya (tomentose exterior to the corolla, corolla tube longer than 6mm) and the identification as B. forrestii is possibly ambiguous.
 However, taking together all the features they are within the natural variation of the species, and I do not believe they are hybrids or intermediate forms between the two species.
 Certainly, I’ve found the two species relatively reluctant to cross in my own garden, although several of the various B. forrestii types have been successfully pollinated by B.davidii and B. nivea.

-It may be coincidental that all the examples of B. forrestii (excluding the limitanea type) I’m growing have predominantly white flowers, as the literature suggests the species may have violet, mauve, purple or even wine-red flowers.
-However, I've yet to find a strongly coloured example of this type.
+It may be coincidental that all the examples of B. forrestii (excluding the limitanea type, see below) I’m growing have predominantly white flowers, as the literature suggests the species may have violet, mauve, purple or even wine-red flowers.
+However, I've yet to find a strongly coloured example of this type or even seen a photograph of a such a plant.
+Herbarium specimens of the synonymous B. taliensis describe the flowers as 'maroon-crimson', but no living specimen of this type is known to be in cultivation.

 B. pterocaulis should be a form of B. forrestii.